 - Gluten Free Gingerbread Waffles

 This dairy free hot chocolate makes the coziest cup of cocoa!
 It’s vegan as is, but for paleo and non-vegan friends, try adding a little bit of collagen for added protein.
 It’s the best-tasting “protein drink” you’ll ever have!

 - 1/2 cup semisweet chocolate chips (or 3oz chocolate)

 - 1/3–1/2 cup coconut sugar

 - 1/4 cup unsweetened cocoa or cacao powder

-- 1/4 tsp vanilla powder, 1/2 vanilla bean, or vanilla extract (see instructions below)
+- 1/4 tsp vanilla powder, 1 vanilla bean, or 1 tsp. vanilla extract (see instructions below)

 - Place chocolate chips, coconut sugar, and cocoa powder into a blender or food processor.

 - If using vanilla powder, add to the blender.
-If using vanilla bean, scrape out the seeds and add to the blender.
-If using vanilla extract, do not add to the blender.
+(Or, scrape out the seeds of 1 vanilla bean or add 1 tsp. vanilla extract to the blender)

 - Puree until mixture is a fine powder.
 Store dry mix in an airtight container or jar up to 1 month at room temperature or 2 months in the refrigerator.